The Early Career Workshop of GR-Amaldi 2025: Conclusions

 Feedback from participants confirmed the value of this approach.
 The scientific lectures offered a structured entry point into areas outside individual specialisations, while the panel sessions gave candid perspectives on career trajectories both within and beyond academia.
 The networking activities and informal social interactions fostered early connections that carried over into the main meeting, reducing the sense of scale and anonymity that large international conferences can impose.

 The Workshop demonstrated the importance of investing in structured opportunities for \acp{ECR} to build community, develop cross-disciplinary understanding, and acquire skills that extend beyond research.
 In a field that is rapidly expanding and increasingly collaborative, such initiatives strengthen both the individuals involved and the community as a whole.
+Thanks to early engagement with potential sponsors, the Workshop was organised without placing additional financial burden on attendees.
 Future \ac{GR}--\ac{Amaldi} joint meetings should be encouraged to continue to support and expand similar events, ensuring that the next generation of researchers is well prepared to meet the scientific and professional challenges of gravitational science.

 \iftoggle{checklength}{